st3v3nmw/st3v3nmw.github.io/content/projects.md

 ## Obsidian Spaced Repetition

-This is a spaced repetition plugin for the note-taking tool [Obsidian](https://obsidian.md/).
+[This](https://github.com/st3v3nmw/obsidian-spaced-repetition) is a spaced repetition plugin for the note-taking tool [Obsidian](https://obsidian.md/).
 It allows one to create and review flashcards and entire notes.
-The project is written is TypeScript and can be viewed [here](https://github.com/st3v3nmw/obsidian-spaced-repetition).
+The project is written is TypeScript and its documentation can be viewed [here](/obsidian-spaced-repetition/).

 ## Impulse